Progress report for LNC19-420

 Examining the role of shelterbelts (tree plantings) on early-season honey production and hive growth of honeybees in the North Central Region (NCR).
 Pollinators, particularly managed honey bees (Apis mellifera), are critical to food production and sustainable agriculture.
 Annually, $215 billion of global food production is dependent upon honey bee pollination services, indicating the importance of these organisms to global food security.
 More specifically, honey production is an important revenue source in many communities across the NCR.
 Despite this economic and ecological importance, honey bees are under threat from many sources including intensified agricultural practices and continued loss of perennial vegetation.
 As these threats persist, reductions in the temporal availability of food resources, especially in the early growing season, may be reducing honey bee survivorship and limiting honey production.

 Our preliminary observations and communications with beekeepers suggest shelterbelts could provide a crucial food source for bees when other resources are scarce.
 However, research has not evaluated shelterbelts for pollinator use, particularly in the resource-limited early growing season.
-We will examine the effect of shelterbelts on early-season honey production and bee hive health in North and South Dakota, the top two honey producing states in the United States.
+We examined the use and effect of shelterbelts on early-season honeybee colony growth in North and South Dakota, the top two honey producing states in the United States.

 - Private landowners interested in pollinators or shelterbelts